 Cyclist on mountain bike

 BIKE PARKS

-If you like mountain biking in amazing places with spectacular views, you're sure to love Bike Parks – they are different types of mountain bike circuits, normally downhill, with artificial and natural obstacles.
+If you like mountain biking and being surrounded by stunning landscapes, you will surely be interested in the Bike Parks, which are mountain bike circuits of different formats, usually downhill and with artificial and natural obstacles.
 Most of them are in ski resorts such as La Molina, Manzaneda, La Pinilla and Sierra Nevada.
-There are also others in natural spaces, such as Fenasosa.
+There are also others in the surroundings of natural areas such as La Fenasosa.
 They usually offer bikes and accessories for hire.

+Cyclist on mountain bike